 The world knows William Fry as a renowned psychoneuroimmunologist who was a pioneer in the field of applied and therapeutic humor.
 His scientific studies on humor and laughter are too numerous to mention here.
 But his thirst for knowledge, his dedication to science, and his love of humor led him to be one of the most...

 One of the signs that someone is a great leader is that their team isn't afraid to approach them when they need help or support.
 Murphy's Law touches every industry.
-There's no workplace that's free of difficulties.
+No workplace is free of difficulties.
 The way a leader responds to these difficulties has a direct and profound impact on the morale and collective resilience of the organization.

-When we are looking forward to something bad, we experience some...
+When we are looking toward something bad, we experience some of the negative...

 50% Complete